JackTheMike/WearLock/README.md

 I am not an app developer.
 This app was actually written by Gemini - i just followed the guidelines and put the commands into Android Studio.
 The only function of this app is to lock the device's screen once the app is launched.
-The reason I made this app was the need to quickly lock my Samsung Watch Ultra - by locking I mean the state when the watch requires PIN to unlock the screen.
+The reason I made this app was the need to quickly lock my Samsung Watch Ultra - by locking I mean the state when the watch requires PIN/pattern/biometrics to unlock the screen.

 I do not plan to update this app unless Android APIs in it are no longer sufficient to run it.